 Elsewhere in today’s feeder schools supplement, we present the arguments for and against the publication of this data, and highlight the other factors that parents and guardians should consider when choosing a secondary school.
 This year, however, the data provides a particularly timely indication of how record grade inflation – which in turn led to record high CAO points – impacted on third-level progression rates across schools.

 These tables give information on every student who ever attended a particular school and began to study this year, and thus includes mature students and deferrals; it is not a picture of the class of 2021 alone.

 Each of the colleges on this list records the information in slightly different formats, which means that there can be minor discrepancies.

 For instance, many students will change schools during their time in secondary education, and some third-level institutions will record every school that the student ever attended; as a result, the progression level of some schools is likely to be over-reported.
 On the other hand, every year most third levels are unable to identify the school of origin of a small number of their students which means those schools don’t get a credit.

 The lists don’t account for the numbers moving into apprenticeships or further education; at the moment, the State does not centrally collect this data.

-Our lists do not provide information on how many students went on to study in the UK or overseas, although we know that if this data was available, many Protestant-ethos schools including the College of St Columba and St Andrew’s in Dublin, as well as schools in Border counties, would have higher progression rates.
+Our lists do not provide information on how many students went on to study in the UK or overseas, although we know that if this data was available, many Protestant schools including the College of St Columba in Dublin, as well as schools in Border counties, would have higher progression rates.

 Why is my school not on this list?

-Some people will look for their local school and find it missing.
+Some people will go looking for their local school and find it missing.
 Why?
 There are six main reasons:

 – The school has amalgamated with other local locals.
 Where possible – and it usually is – we credit deferred or mature students from a now-closed school to the school into which it has merged.